Life Cycle Assessment

 An LCA has many benefits, including:

-• identifying the areas of process or product development that have the greatest environmental impact and opportunities to minimize this impact;
+• identifying the areas of process or product development that have the greatest environmental impact and opportunities to minimize this impact,

 • helping customers understand the overall environmental impact of the products they consume to inform them when making purchase decisions; and